Delta-Doped Diamond via in-situ Plasma-Distance Control

-The measurements revealed a strong change of the growth rate and nitrogen incorporation when changing the position of the sample during growth.
+The measurements revealed significant changes in growth rate and nitrogen incorporation when changing the position of the sample during growth.
 We distinguish between three different growth modes.
-The first one is the trivial one, where the sample holder is only 0.1 mm below the baseplate level, where the growth conditions are established and well known\cite{schatzle2023chemical}.
-The second position is slightly below this first position at a distance of 3~mm, where a significant drop of the growth rate and an increase of the nitrogen incorporation was observed.
+The first is the trivial mode, where the sample holder is positioned 0.1 mm below the baseplate level, where the growth conditions are established and well known\cite{schatzle2023chemical}.
+The second position is slightly below this first position at a distance of 3~mm, where a significant drop in the growth rate and an increase in the nitrogen incorporation were observed.
 The third regime starts at a distance of more than 15~mm.
-Here, the incorporation of nitrogen is still observed, but no carbon incorporation is indicated by the ToF-SIMS profile, as shown in Fig.~\ref{fig_sims_overview}.
-It should be noted, that the observed, distance-dependent behavior may be influenced by the reactor geometry and especially by the diameter of the opening in the baseplate.
+Here, nitrogen incorporation is still observed, but no carbon incorporation is indicated by the ToF-SIMS profile, as shown in Fig.~\ref{fig_sims_overview}.
+It should be noted, that this distance-dependent behavior may be influenced by the reactor geometry, especially by the diameter of the opening in the baseplate.

-In a position 0.1~mm below the baseplate level, a layer with a thickness of 172~nm was obtained, determined from the full width at half maximum of the nitrogen concentration.
-This corresponds to a growth rate of 295~nm/h.
-The layer is also indicated by the dip in the \textsuperscript{13}C-concentration.
+In a position 0.1~mm below the baseplate level, a layer with a thickness of 172~nm was obtained, as determined from the full width at half maximum of the nitrogen concentration.
+This corresponds to a growth rate of 2.1~µm/h.
+The layer is also indicated by the dip in the \textsuperscript{13}C concentration.
 The temperature during growth was 730~°C, as determined by a pyrometer.
-The nitrogen concentration in the layer is on average 22~ppm, corresponding to an incorporation efficiency of $3.1\cdot10^{-4}$, in line with literature results~\cite{lobaev2017influence, schatzle2023chemical, samlenski1995incorporation, tallaire2006characterisation}.
+On average, the nitrogen concentration in the layer is 22~ppm, corresponding to an incorporation efficiency of $3.1\cdot10^{-4}$, which is in line with literature results~\cite{lobaev2017influence, schatzle2023chemical, samlenski1995incorporation, tallaire2006characterisation}.